-Data-Pop Alliance has developed and implemented several projects in Brazil to address the issue of data literacy, and is expanding its work to other realms of research and policy in the future.
+Given this situation of increased inequality and poverty in the country, there is a fundamental need of finding new methods and strategies to deal with and solve social development issues.
+In this sense, Data-Pop Alliance has developed and implemented several projects in Brazil using a data literacy approach, and is furthermore expanding its work to other realms of research and policy.
 Find out more about our projects in the country below.

 “Better data” is considered a key element to foster evidence-based policy, including targeting of social programs.
 One of the greatest challenges for inclusion in social programs throughout the country remains the “busca ativa” (active search) of potential beneficiaries, in particular those most marginalized.